wazo-platform/wazo-platform.org/content/uc-doc/contributors/integration-tests.md

 docker run --rm -it -v $(readlink ..):/usr/local/src/$projectname wazoplatform/$projectname:local
 ```

-(note this will mount the project root directory as a volume to provide in-development source code for testing).
+**Note**: This will mount the project root directory as a volume to provide in-development source code for testing)
 This should start a container from the built image, which should run the component entrypoint(usually a daemon implemented by the codebase).

 Once the image is made available locally, the docker-compose configurations should be able to use it and pull any other required images from the relevant registries.